 We work very closely with our partners – including the NHS, the borough council, police and many others – to improve safety in South Tyneside.

-To arrange a home safety check in South Tyneside, use the request form or call your nearest fire station.
+To arrange a safe and well in South Tyneside, use our virtual tool or call your nearest fire station.

 Performance and priorities